Management of hazardous waste in Wisconsin

 There are some waste streams regulated under the hazardous waste ch.
 NR 600, Wis.
 Adm.
 Code, series that have alternative management options.
 When these waste streams are managed in accordance with the outlined requirements, they are subject to reduced regulation.

 Streamlined requirements for universal waste

-To encourage and facilitate recycling, Wisconsin's universal waste regulations reduce the hazardous waste management standards for Wisconsin's designated universal waste, which includes hazardous waste batteries, pesticides, mercury-containing equipment, lamps and antifreeze.
+To encourage and facilitate recycling, Wisconsin's universal waste regulations reduce the hazardous waste management standards for Wisconsin's designated universal waste, which includes hazardous waste batteries, pesticides, mercury-containing equipment and lamps.

 The universal waste regulations govern the collection and management of these widely generated wastes and provide an alternative set of requirements that reduces the regulatory burden by allowing longer storage of these wastes and reduced recordkeeping.

 Both state and federal agencies recognize the value of used oil for uses such as producing fuels and lubricants and also its potential threat to the environment if mismanaged.
 Wisconsin has banned used oil and oil filters from landfill disposal.